On this page:

-For example, if you're using your preventer inhaler regularly and correctly, it can help you to stop being breathless climbing stairs; to cope better with your triggers such as pollen, cold weather, dust, pollution or pets; to sleep better as you won't be coughing at night; to have less time off work or school; and to take part in exercise and family activities.
+For example, if you're using your preventer inhaler regularly and correctly, it can help you to stop being breathless climbing stairs; to cope better with your triggers such as pollen, cold weather, dust, pollution or pets; to sleep better as you won't be coughing at night; to have less time off work; and to take part in exercise and family activities.
 It also cuts your risk of an asthma attack.

 Some people have told us that inhalers can be tricky to use, and even if you think your inhaler technique is correct, it might not be!
 A recent survey we carried out found that up to a third of people with asthma aren't using their inhaler in the right way.

 If you're NOT using your inhaler correctly, you might not be getting the full dose of medicine your GP or asthma nurse prescribed because the medicine can't reach your lungs.
 Instead it might be hitting the back of your throat, or staying on your tongue or in your mouth where it won't help at all.
 Using the wrong technique can also mean you're more likely to get side effects, such as oral thrush or a sore throat.

 - Ask your GP, asthma nurse or pharmacist to show you how to use all your inhalers correctly - when they're first prescribed, if you're unsure that you're using them correctly and again at each annual asthma review.
 They can tell you how many puffs a day you need to take and exactly when and how to do it.
 You can see from the list above that there are lots of different types of inhalers and that they work in different ways.
 If it's been a while since you were last shown, it's easy for little mistakes to slip into your routine, or you may need to update your technique because the design of your inhaler may have changed.